Regis-Loyaute/4VIRT/README.md

 ```

 This command maps port 5000 of the container to port 5000 on your host, allowing you to access the Flask application by navigating to `http://localhost:5000` in a web browser.

-### Considerations

-- **PowerCLI Configuration**: Running VMware PowerCLI commands may require additional configuration, such as connecting to your VMware vCenter or ESXi host.
-You might need to modify your application to handle these connections securely, possibly involving passing credentials securely to the container.
-- **Security**: Be cautious with how you handle VMware credentials and other sensitive information, ensuring they are not hard-coded into your Dockerfile or Flask application.
-- **Permissions**: Depending on what your PowerShell scripts are doing, you might run into permission issues.
-Ensure that the user within the Docker container has the necessary permissions to perform the required actions.
-- **Networking**: The Docker container needs network access to your VMware vCenter or ESXi hosts.
-Ensure that the container's network is configured correctly to allow this connectivity.